sunghj1118/algorithm/LEET/problem_bank/readme.md

 - `1897.
 Redistribute Characters to Make All Strings Equal`
 - `1624.
 Largest Substring Between Two Equal Characters`
 - `2610.
 Convert an Array Into a 2D Array With Conditions`
+- `2870.
+Minimum Number of Operations to Make Array Empty`

 ## Tree
 - `2236.
 Root Equals Sum of Children`